-- The interview and activities will be about 2 hours or less. - You will not receive a cash payment this year. - You are a volunteer.
-You may choose not to answer any questions or quit at any time. - If you get tired during the interview, you can ask to take a break or stop at any time. - You can say that you don't feel safe doing an activity, then you can skip that part of the study. - There is a low risk that someone who is not part of the study will learn about your answers.
+- The interview and activities will be about 2 hours or less. - You are a volunteer.
+You may choose not to answer any questions or quit at any time. - .
+If you get tired during the interview, you can ask to take a break or stop at any time. - You can say that you don't feel safe doing an activity, then you can skip that part of the study. - There is a low risk that someone who is not part of the study will learn about your answers.
 To prevent this, we will keep your information private and safe.
 We will use a unique number code to label your information.
 Names and addresses will be kept separate from your answers. - There is no direct benefit from taking part in NHATS.
 The study is expected to provide important new information about what life is like for older people in the U.S.